jeanjerome/EchoInStone/README.md

 ## Deployment Options

-EchoInStone supports multiple deployment scenarios:
+EchoInStone currently supports CLI mode for production use, with additional deployment patterns provided as reference implementations:

-- **CLI Mode**: Traditional command-line interface for local processing
+- **CLI Mode** ✅ **Production Ready**: Traditional command-line interface for local processing
-- **Serverless Mode**: AWS Lambda functions for scalable cloud processing
+- **Serverless Mode** 🚧 **Example Implementation**: AWS Lambda functions for scalable cloud processing
-- **Container Mode**: Kubernetes pods for microservice architectures
+- **Container Mode** 🚧 **Example Implementation**: Kubernetes pods for microservice architectures
-- **HTTP API Mode**: RESTful web service for integration with other applications
+- **HTTP API Mode** 🚧 **Example Implementation**: RESTful web service for integration with other applications

+> **Note**: Only CLI mode is fully supported and tested for production use.
+Other deployment modes are provided as architectural examples and proof-of-concept implementations that may require additional configuration and testing for production environments.

 > Note: The current version of EchoInStone is a preliminary release.
 Future updates will include more flexible configuration options and enhanced functionality.